awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-custom-origin.md

 You can use an SSL/TLS certificate from the following sources on your custom origin:
 + If your origin is an Elastic Load Balancing load balancer, you can use a certificate provided by AWS Certificate Manager \(ACM\)\.
 You also can use a certificate that is signed by a trusted third\-party certificate authority and imported into ACM\.
-+ For origins other than Elastic Load Balancing load balancers, you must use a certificate that is signed by a trusted third\-party certificate authority \(CA\), for example, Comodo, DigiCert, or Symantec\.
++ For origins other than Elastic Load Balancing load balancers, you must use a certificate that is signed by a trusted third\-party certificate authority \(CA\), for example, Sectigo, DigiCert, or Symantec\.

 When CloudFront uses HTTPS to communicate with your origin, CloudFront verifies that the certificate was issued by a trusted certificate authority\.
 CloudFront supports the same certificate authorities that Mozilla does\.
 For the current list, see [Mozilla Included CA Certificate List](https://wiki.mozilla.org/CA/Included_Certificates)\.
 You can't use a self\-signed certificate for HTTPS communication between CloudFront and your origin\.